August 30th, 2021

 - Many languages have added “await” or some variant as new keywords for processing asynchronous code.
 How important is this feature for the success of the AMT paradigm?

-- How to choose which AMT programming model among others?
+- How does one choose which AMT programming model among others?

 - Introduction of the panelists